Arithmetic instructions in 8051

 Then A and B registers are filled with garbage value and this thing is indicated by an overflow flag.
 If overflow flag = 1, A and B have garbage values.

-This is a common instruction in many other microcontrollers and microprocessors.
+DAA is a common instruction in many other microcontrollers and microprocessors and very important part of Arithmetic instructions in 8051.
 Whenever an user gives numbers for operations numbers are given in decimal form ( not hexadecimal ), but the 8051 performs operations considering those numbers in hexadecimal form.
 Once the 8051 performs the operation it is sent to DA A for conversion to decimal form.

 LN stands for lower nibble, HN stands for higher nibble.